kio42069/ssm/README.md

 # Usage
 - Simply run `reader` to check your stats, and use the `-a` flag to check overall stats for all applications, along with the window names.

+# Future Scope
+- Currently this script will keep on recording data, it does not have a database to store the data according to days
+- Will also work on a GUI applet, possibly one based on Java

 # Why
 Hello!
 I was trying to look out for some kind of a screentime monitor, like digital wellbeing exists for Android, but was unable to find anything good for Arch Linux and specifically for Hyprland.
 So here a small python script to help out with that!